sckott/pytaxize/README.md

 Why?
 A significant advantage of a Python version of `taxize` will be for those that are pythonistas at heart.
 Also, you could use `pytaxize` in a web app, whereas you could with `taxize` (e.g., in a Shiny app), but it wouldn't scale, be very fast, etc.

+### python 2/3

+I usually use Python `2.x` locally, but I've just been working on making `pytaxize` compatible with `2.x` and `3.x`.
+Please let me know if anything is broken on either version.

 ### Installation

 ```